nmke-de/scalp/README.md

 ## Build

-In order to fetch Itoa, type `git submodule update --remote` first.
+In order to fetch Itoa, type `git submodule update --init --remote` first.
+If you want to update this submodule, you need to type `git submodule update --remote` instead.

 Type `make`.
 To install, type `make install`.